What is a Dual Diagnosis?

 The high relapse rates of past approaches to addiction therapy are discouraging to many people — and with good reason.
 Simply treating the addiction while ignoring the underlying mental health issue is almost a recipe for returning to substance abuse as a way to self-medicate.
 Our approach works because our first step is locating and identifying the root cause behind the addiction instead of treating only the symptoms.
 Our treatment team understands how and why psychiatric issues impact substance abuse, and we’ve seen for ourselves how effective treating the underlying issues along with the addiction actually is for those seeking an authentic recovery experience.

-Contact Pathways Today for Co-Occuring Disorders Treatment
+Contact Pathways Today for Co-Occurring Disorders Treatment

 Call Pathways Real Life Recovery and speak with a trained addiction expert; we are here to help you overcome co-occurring disorders with the best dual diagnosis treatment center for you or your loved one.